victorca25/traiNNer/codes/options/README.md

 ```

-Note that while the original behavior of the options file still remains, with the introduction of the [presets](https://github.com/victorca25/traiNNer/tree/master/codes/options/presets) files, the bluk of the configuration of the augmentations is delegated to the presets.
+Note that while the original behavior of the options file still remains, with the introduction of the [presets](https://github.com/victorca25/traiNNer/tree/master/codes/options/presets) files, the bulk of the configuration of the augmentations is delegated to the presets.
 The on-the-fly augmentations can still be configured from the options file as before and will [override](https://github.com/victorca25/traiNNer/tree/master/codes/options/presets/README.md#overriding) any preset, as it takes precedence over them.

 If needed, a `validation` dataset can also be included to evaluate progress during training.
 This is needed in order to calculate training metrics (`psnr`, `ssim` or `lpips`) and those metrics are required in the case that the ReduceLROnPlateau optimizer is used (Note: SRFlow can use `nll` as the metric instead).
 The options are a subset of training dataset options.